 And the Fallen Six

 Among the first men, thirty were honored as the best and brightest of their race.
-They were given swords to fight the Ancients, and titles to rule the land.
-The srtongest, braves, and most beautiful among them was Asmodeus, whom Order decreed would one day be High King
+They were given swords to fight the Ancients, and titles to rule the land they conquered.
+The strongest, bravest, and most beautiful among them was Asmodeus, whom Order decreed would one day be High King

 The soulless ancients cowered before the might of the Gods, and rather than fighting with honor, they disguised themselves and infiltrated the ranks of men, sowing whispers of discontent against the Gods.